 A frequent mistake that I see talent make is equating volume with energy.
 I’ve directed many sessions where I have asked for more energy, only to wind up being shouted at.
 NO ONE LIKES SHOUTING!
 Be careful not to misinterpret a request for more energy as a request for loudness.
 They are not the same thing.
 Moreover, that fancy mic that you and your audio guru of choice have perfectly dialed in is going to pick you up just fine….there’s no need to get aggressive.
 The mic is not impressed.

-Other talent will take direction for more energy and try to get there with inflection, usually raising certain words in order to create a more energetic feel.
-In occasional small doses this can be effective, but more often than not it results in a sing-songy delivery that becomes predictable and monotonous.
+Other talents will take direction for more energy and try to get there with inflection, usually raising certain words in order to create a more energetic feel.
+In occasional small doses, this can be effective, but more often than not it results in a sing-songy delivery that becomes predictable and monotonous.
 It can even get a bit announcery if words are stretched in the process.

 What’s the right way to do energy?
 Two elements that will help make your reads more authentically energetic are pacing, and most importantly, smile.
 Pacing requires care because if it becomes too fast it just sounds rushed, but if you are being directed to be more energetic, try kicking the pace up ten or fifteen percent.
 Then, if appropriate given the content, add some genuine smile.
 Be careful not to go overboard and become saccharine, but a well-judged smile will add real energy to your delivery as your body loosens up and you start to have more fun.
 Physicality always adds energy to reads, and smiling is just another element of physical delivery.